 Everybody knows how to generate a polygonal sphere... but not everybody knows making good polygonal spheres.
 I mean, spheres that are usable for rendering with a rasterizer using, say, a texture, or a normal map.
 Often one resorts to the polar coordinates to construct the sphere and the texture mapping coords, since the polar coordinates are the natural parametrization of a sphere.
 The problem is that parametrization has singularities in the poles, and the mapping gets quite contractive (high derivative) on the surroundings of the poles, making it useless for texture mapping (the texture gets stretched a lot there).
 It also causes thin triangles to appear on the poles (unless a nonuniform sampling of the 2 parameters is used), as it can be noted on the image on the right.
 There are even more disadvantages with the polar parametrization; for example, it involves trigonometric functions, meaning that if one wants to compute tangents to the surface (for normal mapping for example) it has to resort to more trigonometric functions, that are usually too expensive to be abused on realtime shaders.

-So, while the natural parametrization of the sphere is the polar one, we will probably want to use something else than the matematically obvious way of thinking.
-Here, we will use a picewise algebraic parametrization (good for fast shader execution) that will suffer less parameter space distortion (good for texturing).
+So, while the natural parametrization of the sphere is the polar one, we will probably want to use something else than the matematicaly obvious way of thinking.
+Here, we will use a piecewise algebraic parametrization (good for fast shader execution) that will suffer less parameter space distortion (good for texturing).
 On top of that, almost everybody having programmed a cubemap texture fetch is familiar with it.